boyter/scc/README.md

 LOCOMO (LLM Output COst MOdel) estimates the cost to regenerate a codebase using a large language model.
 It is the LLM-era counterpart to COCOMO — a rough ballpark estimator, not a project planning tool.

+Note: LOCOMO was developed as part of `scc` and is not an industry-standard model.
+Unlike COCOMO, which is based on decades of empirical research by Barry Boehm, LOCOMO is an experimental heuristic designed to give a useful order-of-magnitude estimate for LLM-assisted development costs.
+Treat its output as a conversation starter, not a definitive answer.

 LOCOMO is opt-in.
 Enable it with `--locomo` or use `--cost-comparison` to display both COCOMO and LOCOMO side by side.

 ```